UnaCloud/UnaCloud2/README.md

 * Set an environment variable PATH_CONFIG pointing to configuration file.
 * Start Tomcat server
 * Access in your browser to url http://IP:port/FileManager
-* Configure that Tomcat runs when machine starts.
+* Configure Tomcat to run when machine starts.

 ####Node for UnaCloud application
 * Install Java 7